 Gold or silver jewellery?

 - People with blue veins on their wrists and who burn easily are usually considered to have cool skin colouring.
-People with green veins, olive or darker skin tones and who tan well are considered to have warm colouring.
+People with green veins, olive or darker skin tones or who tan well are considered to have warm colouring.

 - Another old style rule was that gold and silver should never be worn together.
 That's definitely no longer the case: you can mix your metals with enthusiasm!